IBM/aspera-cli/README.md

 For example, when using the container, override that file with a volume and remove the line for extension.
 Another possibility is to add this option: `--transfer-info==@json:'{"ascp_args":["--partial-file-suffix="]}'` : this overrides the value in config file.

+> [!NOTE]
-> **Note:** If one relies on `--lock-port` when using containers to avoir parallel transfers in a cron job, this can be the problem, as `lock_port` does not lock between containers.
+> If one relies on `--lock-port` when using containers to avoir parallel transfers in a cron job, this can be the problem, as `lock_port` does not lock between containers.
 Use `flock` instead.